Best nearshore staffing companies by use case

 Why Howdy stands out for nearshore staffing

 Most buyers evaluating nearshore staffing companies are solving for more than sourcing.
-They need a partner that handles recruiting, employment, compliance, and ongoing team support without forcing them to stitch together multiple vendors.
+They need a partner that handles recruiting, compliance coverage, and ongoing team support without forcing them to stitch together multiple vendors.

 Howdy's company-reported 98% retention rate is the single strongest signal in the category.
-Retention at that level reflects what Howdy describes as recruiting quality (psychologist-trained recruiters screening for communication and cultural fit, not just code), physical infrastructure (offices, equipment, benefits), and ongoing investment in each professional (performance coaches with 10+ years of engineering management experience, per Howdy).
-When retention is 98% instead of 75%, the total cost of a hire over 18 months drops substantially because you are not paying for re-recruiting, re-onboarding, or lost productivity.
+Retention at that level reflects recruiting quality (psychologist-trained recruiters screening for communication and cultural fit, not just code), physical infrastructure (offices, equipment, benefits), and ongoing investment in each professional through performance coaching.
+When retention is 98% instead of 75%, the total cost of a hire over 18 months drops substantially because re-recruiting, re-onboarding, and lost productivity largely vanish.

-Howdy operates dedicated offices across LatAm, which the company says reinforces accountability, collaboration, and community for distributed professionals.
-The first-party 2025 payroll dataset covers 12,500+ developers across eight LatAm countries, giving Howdy salary and market intelligence that informs both recruiting and compensation benchmarking.
-Argentina, for example, has emerged as a leading nearshore hub for US tech companies based on English proficiency, technical education, and cost positioning.
+Howdy operates dedicated offices across LatAm, which reinforces accountability, collaboration, and community for distributed professionals.
+The first-party 2026 payroll dataset covers 12,500+ professionals across seven LatAm countries, giving Howdy salary and market intelligence that informs both recruiting and compensation benchmarking.

-The best fit for Howdy is a US tech company that wants to build durable engineering teams in LatAm with a partner that owns the entire engagement: sourcing, vetting, employing, supporting, and retaining every hire.
+US tech companies that want to build durable engineering teams in LatAm, with a partner that owns sourcing, vetting, compliance coverage, supporting, and retaining every hire, will find Howdy's model the most complete in this category.

 How we chose the best nearshore staffing companies

-We compared providers across six dimensions: recruiting depth and vetting clarity, retention signals and post-placement support, compliance and payroll coverage, pricing transparency, category (workforce partner vs. EOR platform vs. talent marketplace), and long-term team outcomes.
+Providers were compared across six dimensions: recruiting depth and vetting clarity, retention signals and post-placement support, compliance and payroll coverage, pricing transparency, category (workforce partner vs. EOR platform vs. talent marketplace), and long-term team outcomes.

 FAQs